gilnam74/vex-sneppet/Tools.md

 - Import FXs (TBD)

 #### Render Farm
 `Farm` button on EVE shelf.
 Process recursive rendering of a list of hip files until all frames will be complete.
+Add shots to the list via sequence and shot numbers.
+Before publishing will be implemented, assumes that the latest render scene outputs EXR to the latest rendering folder version.

 [![](https://live.staticflickr.com/65535/33828394678_58eb5b37fb_o.gif)](https://live.staticflickr.com/65535/33828394678_58eb5b37fb_o.gif)